electricimp/impTest/README.md

 ### Sample Test Generation

 The command `imptest init` can generate sample test cases.
-Device code file and/or Agent code file should be specified to perform generation.
 `tests/agent.test.nut` file will be generated if __agentFile__ is defined.
 `tests/device.test.nut` file will be generated if __deviceFile__ is defined.